The legend of Baker Mayfield and Patrick Mahomes' 2016 epic

 Jensen: My voice was terrible.
 It was raspy and weak and I was drinking everything I could get my hands on in the booth.
 Water and Diet Cokes.
 I stuck in ice, doing everything I could do just to keep it going.

 Mahomes: I think baseball had me prepared from being a pitcher.
 I didn't know I had thrown that many times.
-I remember one of my buddies (receiver Hunter Rittimann) came up to me before the last drive and was like, "You have 77 pass attempts right now," and I was like, "Man, that's a lot of passes."
+I remember one of my buddies [receiver Hunter Rittimann] came up to me before the last drive and was like, "You have 77 pass attempts right now," and I was like, "Man, that's a lot of passes."

 Chad Harberson, Tech push-up guy, tasked with doing one to match the Red Raiders' score after each touchdown or field goal: It was insane.
 We were dead there at the end.
 Those guys holding up the pushup board, they were exhausted.
 We were dreading that next set we would've had to do if Tech had tied it up at the end.
 But it would've been well worth it.

-After cutting OU's lead to 66-59 with 1:38 to go on a three-yard touchdown pass to Batson, Mahomes wouldn't touch the ball again.
+After cutting OU's lead to 66-59 with 1:38 to go on a 3-yard touchdown pass to Batson, Mahomes wouldn't touch the ball again.

-Riley: The last play of the game, other than when we kneeled it, we had a third and short, had to get a first down.
+Riley: The last play of the game, other than when we kneeled it, we had a third-and-short, had to get a first down.
 We were up seven, had to get a first down or we'd give them the ball back and certainly didn't want to do that.

 Andrews: It was complete exhaustion.
 There were so many plays, so many catches, so many everything.